 I frequently engage in interdisciplinary cooperation, for instance with computer science, psychology, and psychopathology.
 I have been the leading researcher for several interdisciplinary projects, currently at the FRIAS in Freiburg and previously for the VolkswagenStiftung project Artificial Intelligence and its Integration into the World of Human Meaning and Experience, and for a Marie Skłodowska-Curie research project on the minimal self.
 One result of my work on some of the above topics is an edited book on embodiment, enaction, and culture, published by MIT Press.

 I’m a passionate teacher and was awarded an exceptional teaching award at the University of California at Santa Cruz.
 Further universities where I have assisted and given lectures and courses are Munich University, the University of California at Berkeley, and Vienna University.
 For instance, I have held three lecture courses on the interdependence of conceptualizations of technology and the world since Ancient Greek philosophy and one on Latin American philosophy.

-You can also download my complete dissertation.
-It starts with an investigation of the roots of contemporary discussions of colors in the early modern distinction between primary and secondary qualities.
-I furthermore trace back that distinction to what Edmund Husserl calls the “mathematization of culture.”
-I then analyze the different steps in the mathematization in order to understand better how it shapes the scientific concept of the world and its relation to the lifeworld.
-For more information on the dissertation, please click on its title: The Paradox of the Primary-Secondary Quality Distinction and Husserl’s Genealogy of the Mathematization of Nature.
+My dissertation investigates the concept of the world as computable by natural science and how it has led to enigmatic problems in the context of the mind-body problem.
+The starting point are contemporary accounts of the nature of perceptive qualities such as colors.
+I show how they derive from the distinction between primary and secondary qualities in early modern philosophy.
+After tracing back that distinction to what Edmund Husserl calls the “mathematization of nature,” I analyze the different steps in the mathematization in order to understand better how it shapes the scientific concept of the world and its relation to the experiential lifeworld.
+If you are interested in reading more about the dissertation, please click on its hard-to-miss title: The Paradox of the Primary-Secondary Quality Distinction and Husserl’s Genealogy of the Mathematization of Nature.